AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 Learn more about axes labels formatting in [Axes Labels Tutorial](Axes_Labels_Formatting)

-Look at the demonstration of possible labels display modes: "Normal" and "Stager".
+Look at the demonstration of possible label display modes: "Normal" and "Stagger".

 ```
 var xAxis = chart.xAxis();